healeycodes/py-looper/README.md

 Note: spaces in these arguments will require the argument to be passed with `'` single quote marks.
 E.g., `'My Image File.png'`.

+Also note: use tab to autocomplete image/audio file names and locations.

 #### [image]